 The clock towards the 2.5-year statute of limitations stops if the patient meets the legal definition of insanity.
 It starts again when his or her psychiatric disability ends.
 Recognizing that this condition is permanent in some people, state law caps the waiting period at 10 years.

 City and county governments in New York own many of its hospitals.
-Some also exist due to a specially-formed corporation by state government.
+Some also exist due to a specially-formed corporation by the state government.
 New York, unlike some of the other states, has waived its right of immunity in cases of medical malpractice or wrongful death.
-That means people receiving care at a hospital owned by a New York state agency have the right to sue for negligent treatment.
-The difference is that the patient must file a lawsuit or a notice of claim against state government within 90 days of the date of the injury.
+That means people receiving care at a hospital-owned by a New York state agency have the right to sue for negligent treatment.
+The difference is that the patient must file a lawsuit or a notice of claim against the state government within 90 days of the date of the injury.
 He or she then has 15 months to follow through with filing a medical malpractice or wrongful death lawsuit.
 The court may extend this timeframe only in limited circumstances.

 The United States government owns and operates veterans’ hospitals, military hospitals, and other hospitals, clinics, and laboratories.
 Under the Federal Tort Claims Act (FTCA), the injured patient must handle his or her claim in a specific way.
 This includes notifying the federal agency in writing of the intent to file a medical malpractice or wrongful death lawsuit within two years of the date of the malpractice or the discovery of its effects on the patient.
 The injured patient must then file the lawsuit within six months after the federal agency that received and denied it mails the patient a denial of the claim.

-The family of a person who they believed died due to medical error has two options when filing a wrongful death lawsuit.
+The family of a person, or loved one who they believed died due to medical error has two options when filing a wrongful death lawsuit.
 The first is to file a claim against the medical providers within two years from the date of the death.
 The second option is to file a claim as a representative for the patient’s estate to recover costs associated with his or her care prior to death.
 Family members have 30 months to exercise this option.
 It’s potentially possible to extend this timeframe if the patient met one of the above exceptions while still alive.
 It’s also important to understand that the statute of limitations to file a wrongful death claim may expire prior to the lawsuit for damages that occurred prior to death.
 In cases when the patient lived six months or longer after the act of malpractice, the claim for pre-death damages may expire before the statute of limitations on the wrongful death lawsuit.

-If you have questions regarding how long do you have to file a medical malpractice suit in new york, we invite you to contact our office at 212-268-3222 to request a free and confidential review..
+If you have questions regarding how long do you have to file a medical malpractice suit in New York or need legal advice, we invite you to contact an experienced personal injury lawyer at 212-268-3222 to request a free and confidential review.